top of page

 Cultural Understanding in Healthcare

-When providers don’t understand the community they serve, trust breaks.
+When providers don’t understand the community they serve, trust breaks down.
 And without trust, treatment falls apart.

 These aren’t just statistics—they are wellness barriers.